 Insulin Resistance and Fructose

 - Increased liver fat.
 Excess fructose consumption can promote the accumulation of fat in the liver, a condition known as non-alcoholic fatty liver disease (NAFLD).
-The presence of liver fat can interfere with insulin signaling and contribute to insulin resistance.
-Insulin resistance in the liver is what leads to diabetes.
+The presence of liver fat can interfere with insulin signaling and contribute to Insulin Resistance.
+Insulin Resistance at the Liver is what leads to Diabetes.

 - Impaired insulin signaling.
 Fructose has been shown to disrupt insulin signaling pathways in various tissues.
 It can interfere with the normal functioning of insulin receptors, leading to decreased insulin sensitivity and impaired glucose uptake by cells.

 - Increased uric acid levels.
 Fructose metabolism can raise uric acid levels in the blood.
-High uric acid levels have been associated with insulin resistance and an increased risk of metabolic disorders.
-Uric acid also causes copper to chelate out of the body at an accelerated rate; low bioavailable copper causes iron accumulation in the liver which leads to non-alcoholic fatty liver disease.
+High uric acid levels have been associated with Insulin Resistance and an increased risk of metabolic disorders.
+Uric acid also causes copper to chelate out of the body at an accelerated rate; low bioavailable copper causes iron accumulation in the liver that leads to Nonalcoholic Fatty Liver Disease.
 Low copper also causes high triglycerides and cholesterol.